 The Graduate Records Office will clear for graduation those students who have completed course requirements or who are registered in final courses and who have on file the items listed above.
 Clearance for graduation consists of formal notification to the Graduation Department of the Office of the Registrar and to the student and academic unit that, with the recording of grades for certain stipulated courses and maintenance of appropriate grade-point average, a student is entitled to a diploma.

-Commencement exercises are held each term.
+Commencement exercises are held each fall and spring term.
 To be listed in the printed Commencement program, a graduate student must have filed an application to graduate according to the schedule established by graduate policy and published in the Graduate Catalog.
 Participation in Commencement exercises does not entitle a student to a degree.

 A student is required to complete at least 30 semester hours of acceptable graduate credit with an average of 3.0 or higher (A = 4.0).
 One-half of the required credits must be earned in courses numbered 500 or above and at least two-thirds must be earned in a field of major study or a cooperative or inter-disciplinary program.
 Only credit earned within a six-year period preceding the completion of all requirements, whether at SIUE or elsewhere, is counted toward a master's degree.
 The Master of Fine Arts degree requires a minimum of 60 semester hours of credit, one-half of which must be in 500-level courses.